icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 # Latest versions
 Latest version is based on Ubuntu Server 20.04.1

+# Prerequisite
+Please check that the BIOS configuration allows to boot from USB drive.

 # Create the USB installer
 The first step is download the [official Ubuntu 20.04 LTS Server install media](https://releases.ubuntu.com/focal/ubuntu-20.04.1-live-server-amd64.iso) from the [release page](https://releases.ubuntu.com/focal/)